DavisPL-Teaching/189c/lecture3/README.md

 - HW3 due Friday, 11:59pm

+    + OH: Thursday

+    + Some people using things like Arrays, z3.Forall, sequence access for strings s[i]

+        Note: all problems can be solved purely using regular expressions

+- Please double-check + mark your calendar for final exam: 1030am on March 20

 Plan:

 - Part 3 loose ends

+    + Start with poll

 - Part 4: How Z3 works: the DPLL algorithm.

+Questions?